| || || |

 Regardless, he’s gone.
 His music lives on, it’s timeless and very good.
 S.O. to Prince for keeping it right and exact on the musical tip.
 He’s one of the few artists that transcended ethnicities, genres, social and sexual boundaries… ‘dearly beloved...we are gathered here today to get through this thing called life'...

 On August 22nd, in 1963, DeBarge member James DeBarge-Janet Jackson’s first husband, was born in Detroit, Michigan.
 He sang on the DeBarge hit Rhythm of the Night in 1985 and was on all of their albums during their run in the early to mid 80’s.
+He was a co-writer and backing vocalist that was heavily inspired by his older brother Bobby DeBarge (Switch & DeBarge).
 He’s 55 today.

-On August 22nd, in 1963, the singer, songwriter from Newton, North Carolina-Tori Amos was born.
-She had a couple hits in the 90s in the US & UK.
+On August 22nd, in 1963, the singer, actress and songwriter from Newton, North Carolina-Tori Amos was born.
+She had a couple hits during the 90s in both the US & UK.
 She continues to create, tour and make public appearances.
-Tori is 55 today.
+She hails from a long line of talented musicians from NC.

 On August 22nd, in 1973, Dancehall King, All Massive Rudeboy-Beenie Man (Anthony Davis) was born in Kingston, Jamaica.
-Aside from burning up the Dancehall scene, he had several duets with R&B stateside artists like Mya & Janet Jackson.
+Aside from burning up the Dancehall scene during the late 80s and throughout the 90s, he had several duets with R&B stateside artists like Mya & Janet Jackson.
 He’s 45 today.

 On August 22nd, in 1988, The Queen of Soul: Aretha Franklin had a public television spot for an hour.
 It was in documentary format, which included appearances by Smokey Robinson, Whitney Houston, Eric Clapton & Ray Charles.
+Artists performed and spoke about the Queen woring with Queen of Soul, paying hommage to her contributions to popular music.
 R.I.P.
 Aretha Franklin.